Available archives on the genocide of the Tutsi in Rwanda: cartography and typology As part of the 22nd commemoration of the Tutsi genocide in Rwanda

 Pierre Brana, co-rapporteur for the parliamentary information mission on Rwanda in 1998

-Florent Geel, head of the Africa office of FIDH (International Federation of Human Rights Leagues), international NGO for the defense of human rights
+Florent Geel, head of the Africa office of FIDH (International Federation for Human Rights), an international human rights NGO

 Jean-Christophe Klotz, journalist, director